ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ### Introduction

-Hello!

-My name is Ryan DeBraal.
-I live with my wife in Chicago.
-I work as a Software Developer focused on the Information Security sector.
+Hello, my name is Ryan DeBraal.
+I live with my wife in Chicago and work as a Software Developer in the Information Security sector.
 I have been attending SNHU for approximately three years.
 I returned to academia after a ten-year hiatus because I wanted to complete my degree.

 When I was twenty-four years old I was hired for a six-month contract at Kimberly Clark, the corporation best known for Kleenex, to help develop a Regulatory Affairs document management system.
 This six-month contract became a three-year contract and during that time school fell by the wayside.

 Fast forward to 2018, I have been hired as a full-time employee at a Fortune 500 company with nothing on my resume but a High School education.
-My girlfriend (now wife), seeing my self-consciousness about by level of formal education (or lack thereof), suggested I return to school and finish my degree.
+My wife, having witnessed my self-consciousness about by level of formal education (or lack thereof), suggested I return to school and finish my degree.
 To my astonishment and delight a great deal of my credits from a decade ago transferred over.

 SNHU has taught me several valuable lessons.
 I think the most important of which is that they have refreshed my memory on how to “learn” in an academic environment.
 I never took school very seriously; I was always smart enough to be able to just glance at material and make assumptions about its content and pull off a passing grade.

 However, when I started classes at SNHU, my slapdash attempts at writing papers at the last minute were met with underwhelming grades.
 I then discovered that words without academic rigor behind them have little value.
 Both in school and in the professional world.
 Being “learned” in a subject is far more prized than simply having a “good gut feeling”.

 I initially enrolled in the Game Development program because that was the passion which had initially drawn me into software development in my early teens.
-However, as I was attending classes a reoccurring headline seemed to keep cropping up in my timeline: “Hundreds of Develops laid off following record-breaking release of AAA title”.
+However, as I was attending classes a reoccurring headline seemed to keep cropping up in my new feed: “Hundreds of Develops laid off following record-breaking release of AAA title”.

 I realized that the game industry had an awful turnover rate rife with “crunch time” development sprints.
 I decided to switch to a more classical “Computer Science” degree course instead.
 It has been a boon when it comes helping to reenforce the coding practices I use in my day-to-day life and has given me confidence to express myself with academic knowledge backing my statements.

+This ePortfolio represents a small slice of my experiences at SNHU.

 ### What Makes a Productive Code Review?
 ###### This article is available as a [PDF](https://github.com/ryandebraalsnhu/ryandebraalsnhu.github.io/blob/main/2-1.Journal.What.Makes.a.Productive.Code.Review-Ryan.DeBraal.pdf).